bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ## std::forward

-The idiomatic use of `std::forward` is inside a templated function with an `rvalue argument`, where the argument is now `lvalue`, used to retrieve the original value category, that it was called with, and pass it on further down the call chain (perfect forwarding).
+The idiomatic use of `std::forward` is inside a templated function with an argument declared as a `forwarding reference`, where the argument is now `lvalue`, used to retrieve the original value category, that it was called with, and pass it on further down the call chain (perfect forwarding).

 Here is an example where `std::forward` is used twice in an idiomatic way: